 - Great motion isolation.
 Foam thrives when it comes to keeping motion to one side of the bed.
 This memory product should leave couples sleeping unaware of their partner's nighttime adventures.

-We Would Recommend Buying Alexander Signature Hybrid if You are Looking for:
+We Would Recommend Buying Sparrow Signature Hybrid if You are Looking for:

 - Exceptional cooling properties.
 Copper, phase change cooling tech, breathable layers, and more all work to keep this mattress temperature regulated.